 Buy the same ingredients at the supermarket instead.
 Your weekly shop goes up a little, but nothing close to the subscription.

 Once your recipes are in, just pick meals, set servings, and the list is done.
-First-time setup takes around 10 to 15 minutes.
+Importing URLs keeps first-time setup much lighter.

 Sorted by type so you can find things quickly.
 New ingredients are added regularly based on what people are cooking.